 There are some simple ways to determine your target list.
 In short, the sorts of organisations that will value you and what you offer are most likely going to be ones you are already familiar with.
 Failing that they will be closely related to the industry you work in or organisations that represent your personal or extra-professional passions.

-Prior governance experience is valuable but for many organisations, it is not crucial.
-If you balance your board aspirations against the reality of your appointment then you will find a successful appointment.
+Prior governance experience is valuable, but for many organisations, it is not crucial.
+If you balance your board aspirations against the reality of your appointment, then you more likely to be successful.